 This composition came to be used as a formula for similar portraits executed later on, as it was the painter’s first representation of a natural-sized female figure in sitting position.
 The work relates to a phase in which Frans Hals’ style still reveals a rigorous attention to the drawing, something the painter later abandoned when he adopted a more spontaneous brush style.
 The composition is redolent of the finest Dutch genre painting and suggests the austerity that characterises the bourgeois portraits of that period.

 Count André Mniszech, Paris; A. De Ridder, Cronberg.
-Bought at the Ridder Sale through Frederik Muller, Amsterdam, on June 2nd, 1924, no. 24.
+Acquired by Calouste Gulbenkian through Frederik Muller at the sale of the Ridder Collection, Amsterdam, 2 June 1924, no. 24.